SebCortes/CloudPost/README.md

 - **Tailwind CSS** and **Turbopack** to speed up UI development and local feedback loops.
 - **Axios** for centralized API communication logic and consistent request handling.

+### AWS infrastructure

+- **ECS Fargate** for a serverless container orchestration service that abstracts away server management and allows for easy scaling.
+- **ECR** for a fully managed container registry to store and manage Docker images.
+- **ALB** for a highly available load balancer that can route traffic to multiple services and handle SSL termination.
+- **RDS** for a managed relational database service that provides scalability, availability, and security for the PostgreSQL database.
+- **CloudFront** for a global content delivery network to serve the frontend with low latency and high transfer speeds.
+- **Terraform** for infrastructure as code to automate the provisioning and management of AWS resources in a consistent and repeatable way.
+- **Secrets Manager** for secure storage and management of sensitive information like database credentials, with seamless integration into ECS task definitions.

 ## TODO

 > [!NOTE]